milvus-io/milvus-docs/site/en/adminGuide/tls.md

 ---
 id: tls.md
-title: Enable TLS proxy
+title: Encryption in Transit
 summary: Learn how to enable TLS proxy in Milvus.
 ---

-# Enable TLS proxy
+# Encryption in Transit

 TLS (Transport Layer Security) is a type of mutual authentication in which two parties in a connection verify each other using the TLS protocol.
 Milvus proxy uses the TLS mutual authentication.